andylamp/py-dspinlock/README.md

-# py-dspinlock
+# Distributed Spinlock using Redis

-Distributed Spinlock using Redis
+This is TBD.